cspinetta/jon-listen/README.md

 =================================
 [![Build Status](https://travis-ci.org/cspinetta/jon-listen.svg?branch=master)](https://travis-ci.org/cspinetta/jon-listen)

-Simple and multithreading UDP listener to forward data to a log file.
+Simple and multithreading UDP/TCP listener to forward data to a log file.
 Also it provide some functionality of a logger such as file rotation, control the number of rotated files, etc.

 Written in [Rust] language.